by Aisha Zakari | May 29, 2022 | Food & Kitchen

 STEP 6: Slice your onions, tomatoes, and pepper and put them into the pot in STEP 5.
 Allow to fry for 10 minutes.
 Ensure you stir gently from time to time to avoid sticking to the bottom of the pot.

-STEP 7: Now, add a LITTLE water into the pot and pour in your meat or fish.
+STEP 7: Now, add a little water to the pot and pour in your meat or fish.
 Remember, adding meat or fish is optional.
-Allow to boil for 5 minutes.
+Allow it to boil for 5 minutes.

 STEP 8: Add your boiled beans to the pot and stir gently.
 Leave to cook for another five minutes.